leandromoreira/digital_video_introduction/README.md

 ![final arithmetic range](/i/arithimetic_range.png "final arithmetic range")

-We just need to pick a number within the last subrange **0.354 to 0.372**, let's choose **0.36** but we could chose any number within this subrange.
+We just need to pick a number within the last subrange **0.354 to 0.372**, let's choose **0.36** but we could choose any number within this subrange.
 With **only** this number we'll be able to recover our original stream **eat**.
 If you think about it, it's like if we were drawing a line within ranges of ranges to encode our stream.

 ![final range traverse](/i/range_show.png "final range traverse")